ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 ### Settings.py settings.

-  To get this all to work we can use a conditional statement in settings.py around a DEVELOPMENT variable set to true if testing
+  To get this all to work we can use a conditional statement in settings.py to check a DEVELOPMENT environment variable set to true in env.py, if testing
-  Or even have a specific TESTING variable.
+  Or we could even have a specific TESTING variable.
   If that doesnt work for some reason, we can also un comment the DATABASES settings lines below.

-  i.e. in settings.py change the DEVELOPMENT variable below to TRUE
+  i.e. in env.py change the DEVELOPMENT variable below to True/exist

-        DEVELOPMENT = False
+        # un-comment to use local test database for testing, not production
+        os.environ.setdefault("DEVELOPMENT", "True")

-  and/or uncomment the following if not in a conditional IF: ELSE:
+  and/or uncomment/add the following to settings.py, if not in a conditional IF: ELSE:

         #    DATABASES = {
         #        'default': {